 #Pandora Papers: ‘Ventures’ magazine named her one of the over 50 people in Africa who were dollar billionaires

 By GW Ngari

 Never mind Mama Ngina Kenyatta also draws a monthly government stipend in excess of Sh500, 000.
 Her dough is 40 percent of what her son currently trousers home a month.
 Mama Ngina is paid for being the spouse of founding President, Mzee Jomo Kenyatta-who died in August 1978 when Uhuru was still a wiry student at St Mary’s School, Nairobi.

 The National Treasury explained that the pay is pegged on the law which stipulates that a spouse of a retired or dead president be provided for with pay calculated at 40 percent the salary of a sitting president.

-Mama Ngina who is bending her 80s began receiving the pay way before hers son became President.
+Mama Ngina who is bending her 80s began receiving the pay way before her son became President.
 But there has been legal debate whether her pay is consistent with the Presidential Retirement Benefit Act which took effect in 2003.
 But her pay of Sh577, 500 is pocket change for Mama Ngina, easily Kenya’s richest woman, a multi-billionaire in real coin.

 Her journey to stupendous fortunes began when at 18, she was married off to Mzee Jomo Kenyatta, over 50 years her senior in 1951.

 Despite no records of any basic education, professional training or any stints of formal employment , the secured investments of Mama Ngina Kenyatta sweep across hospitality, banking, mining, large-scale agriculture, equities, property, real estate and ranching.